Zaid-Mirza/AttachmentManager/README.md

     protected void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);
         setContentView(R.layout.activity_main);
-        attachmentManager = new AttachmentManager.AttachmentBuilder(this) // must pass Context
-                .activity(this) // container activity
-                .fragment(null) // pass fragment reference if you are in fragment .setUiTitle("Choose File") // title of dialog or bottom sheet .allowMultiple(true) // set true if you want make multiple selection, default is false
+        attachmentManager = new AttachmentManager.AttachmentBuilder(this) // must pass containing activity Context .fragment(null) // pass fragment reference if you are in fragment .setUiTitle("Choose File") // title of dialog or bottom sheet .allowMultiple(true) // set true if you want make multiple selection, default is false